 Thomas graduated from the competitive French “classes préparatoires aux grandes écoles” at the Lycée Pierre Corneille in Rouen, France, in 1998.

 In 2001, he received a master’s degree from the École Nationale Supérieure de l’Aéronautique et de l’Espace in Toulouse, France, majoring in spacecraft design and control.
 He spent his final year before graduation at the École Polytechnique de Montréal, Canada, as an exchange student on the Aeronautics and Space Master course.

-Pesquet graduated from the Air France flight school in 2006.
+Thomas graduated from the Air France flight school in 2006.
 This led to an Air Transport Pilot License-Instrument Rating (ATPL-IR).

-Member of the French Aeronautics and Astronautics Association (3AF) and of the American Institute of Aeronautics and Astronautics (AIAA).
+Thomas is a member of the French Aeronautics and Astronautics Association (3AF) and of the American Institute of Aeronautics and Astronautics (AIAA).

 From October 2001, he worked as a spacecraft dynamics engineer on remote sensing missions for GMV S.A. in Madrid, Spain.

 Between 2002 and 2004, Thomas worked at the French space agency, CNES, as a research engineer on space mission autonomy.
 He also carried out studies on future European ground segment design and European space technology harmonisation.
 From late 2002, he was a CNES representative at the Consultative Committee for Space Data Systems, working on cross-support between international space agencies.

 An avid private pilot in his spare time, Thomas was selected in 2004 for Air France’s flight training programme.
 He went on to become a commercial pilot for the airline, where he started flying the Airbus A320 in 2006.
 Having logged more than 2300 flight hours on commercial airliners, he became a type rating instructor on the A320 and a Crew Resource Management instructor.